 Another reason that makes Corgis get docked is their herding abilities.
 The tail becomes a liability for the dog during herding, so it is considered ideal to just cut the tail off since they are natural herders.

 Despite the AVMA recommendation, when breeders dock the tails of their Corgis, is it mostly due to breed standard requirements.
 The American Kennel Club (AKC) standard for these dogs states that the docking must be “as short as possible without being indented”.

 It all depends on the reason you got a Pembroke Welsh Corgi in the first place.
 If you have intentions to breed them for commercial purposes, then you will have to cut off their tails in order to meet the American Kennel Club (AKC) standard.

-If you don’t cut the tail of your Pembroke Welsh Corgi, it is considered substandard.
-So if you want to meet the breed standards, the answer is yes, you should dock the tail of your Pembroke Welsh Corgi.
+If you don’t cut the tail of your Corgi, it is considered to be against breed standards.
+So if you want to meet the breed standards, the answer is yes, you should dock the tail of your Corgi.

-Some people find it hard to carry out this practice because they believe that it will be too painful for the puppies, but if you do it a few days after they are born, it will not be so painful for them.
-Sometimes a breeder with experience will dock a pup’s tail, or better still, a veterinarian can dock Pembroke Welsh Corgi’s tails.
+Some people find it hard to carry out this practice because they believe that it will be too painful for the puppies, but if you do it a few days after they are born, it will not be as painful.
+Sometimes a breeder with experience will dock a pup’s tail, or better still, a veterinarian can dock Corgi’s tails.

-Apart from commercial reasons, you should also dock your Pembroke Welsh Corgi’s tail to prevent them from sustaining injuries.
-When your dog’s tail hits hard surfaces repeatedly, it could lead to a condition known as “happy tail”.
+Apart from commercial reasons, you should also dock your Corgi’s tail to prevent them from sustaining injuries.
+When your dog’s tail hits hard surfaces repeatedly, it could lead to a condition known as a “happy tail”.

-You don’t have to dock your Pembroke Welsh Corgi’s tail if you don’t want to.
+You don’t have to dock your Corgi’s tail if you don’t want to.
 After you consider all the factors, whatever decision you make will be the best one for your needs.